 - Hemp seed oil is as rich in gamma linolenic acid (GLA) as breast milk.
-It also contains omega 3 and omega 6 fatty acids, making it healthier than most types of vegetable oil.
+It also contains omega 3 and omega 6 fatty acids, making it help their than most types of vegetable oil.

 - Hemp walls made for home construction are rot-free, mold-free, pest-free, and fire-resistant—hemp plastics are biodegradable.

 - Hemp has such a high carbon-dioxide uptake, it can actually capture emissions and help to reduce our planet’s carbon emissions.